 Here are just some of the things arts and crafts can help kids learn:

 As it turns out, those turkey finger-paintings and printables did a lot more than make our parents proud.
 It also supported our learning and development by visually stimulating our minds and "forcing" us to get up and be active (remember scavenger hunts, weren't they so fun?!).

 To recreate that same level of excitement and learning fun, here are a few fun resources to give a try:

-Perfect for pre-schoolers, this The Pre-School Box combines all the fun of DIY, coloring, crafts, alphabet activities, and shapes to help toddlers learn spelling and reading.
-3-year-olds are sure to love this fun little box of goodies (especially the pompoms).
+Perfect for preschoolers, The Preschool Box combines all the fun of DIY, coloring, crafts, alphabet activities, and shapes to help toddlers learn spelling and reading.
+3-year-olds are sure to love this fun little box of goodies (especially the pompoms)!

 Playing around with fun activities is a great way for young children to participate and learn from science experiments.

-Green Kids Crafts is a subscription box that proudly focuses on STEAM, or Science, Technology, Engineering, the Arts and Mathematics for kids.
-For ages 2-10 and up, kids will use everything from play dough to paint, to paper plates, and more for stimulating the mind and learning a wide array of STEAM activities.
+Green Kid Crafts is a subscription box that proudly focuses on STEAM, or Science, Technology, Engineering, the Arts and Mathematics for kids.
+For ages 2-10 and up, kids will use everything from play dough to paint to paper plates and more for stimulating the mind and learning a wide array of STEAM activities.

 With so much history in the world, let your child use those car rides and other "boring" activities for times to learn about influential figures.
-Wonder Crate is fantastic to introduce while your child is growing to help keep them inspired by the generations of young scholars and achievers before them.
+Wonder Crate is a fantastic tool to help keep your little one inspired by the generations of young scholars and achievers before them.